-Provides a bar graph display and numeric readout in Watts of the broadband input power applied to the RF In/Out port (Figure 2.2.5.1-1).
-Note: For best accuracy disable the Pre-amplifier in Monitor Mode, and set the Gen Port in Generate Mode to RF In/Out.
+The Power Meter provides a bar graph display and numeric readout in Watts of the broadband input power applied to the RF In/Out port (Figure 2.2.5.1-1).
+Note: For best accuracy, disable the Pre-amplifier in Monitor Mode, and set the Gen Port in Generate Mode to RF In/Out.